seanwhs/BootCamps/09-mobile-development/RevenueCat/Appendices/B-Complete-Paywall-Design-System.md

 5. **Track What Matters**: Measure and iterate based on data

 Remember: a paywall is a sales page, not a feature list.
 Every element should be designed to convert users into subscribers.

----

-*This appendix is part of the "Master RevenueCat: In-App Subscriptions & Monetization" tutorial series.*